git-ftp/git-ftp/README.md

 Add file names to `.git-ftp-ignore` to be ignored.

-Ignoring all in Directory `config`:
+Ignoring all in directory `config`:

 	config/*